 Conservation listings for Europe that use the same categories as the global assessment have been recently provided by BirdLife International for the first time (BirdLife International 2015b).
 A broad geographical definition is used for Europe as well as a political one (EU27) that covers the very much smaller area represented by the countries of the European Union.
 We show the whole-European red list category, with a link to the relevant species page on the BirdLife International web site, along with the EU27 listing if it is different.

 These listings supersede the 'species of European concern' (SPEC) categories formerly used (BirdLife International 2004).

-The UK conservation listing, given next, is taken from The Population Status of Birds in the UK (Eaton et al. 2009 (BoCC3); see PSoB pages).
-These assessments supersede two earlier Birds of Conservation Concern listings (Gibbons et al. 1996, Gregory et al. 2002).
+The UK conservation listing is taken from The Population Status of Birds in the UK (Eaton et al. 2015 (BoCC4); see PSoB pages).
+These assessments supersede three earlier Birds of Conservation Concern listings (Gibbons et al. 1996, Gregory et al. 2002, Eaton et al. 2009).
 There are three categories, as follows:

 - Red – high conservation concern